railslove/epics/README.md

 - Hypo Vereinsbank
 - BAWAG P.S.K.
 (AT)
 - Bank Frick (LI)
+- BNP Paribas (FR)

 Is Epics working with your institution?
 Please help us to grow this list of supported banks:

 ## Development

-For development purposes, you may want to use a proxy server in order to have a convienent look into request and response data.
+For development purposes, you may want to use a proxy server in order to have a convenient look into request and response data.
 To do so, it's sufficient to define `http_proxy` in your environment.
 Also you may want to disable SSL verification - simply set `EPICS_VERIFY_SSL` to `"false"`.